vmware/cloud-network-setup/README.md

 #### cnctl
 ----

-`cnctl` is a CLI tool allows to view metadata, which is retirved from the endpoint metadata server
+`cnctl` is a CLI tool allows to view metadata, which is retirved from the endpoint metadata server.

 ```bash
 ❯ cnctl status network